Skip to main content

 sellerssellers

-Short options are minted by moving liquidity from Panoptic to the Uni v3 pool.
+Short options are minted by moving liquidity from Panoptic to the Uniswap pool.
 Let us consider what happens when a user sells a single contract of an ETH-USDC PUT option at strike K=1000 and width=10%.

-As the price decreases and falls within the position's range, the position will earn fees accrued every time a swap happens in the Uni v3 pool.
+As the price decreases and falls within the position's range, the position will earn fees accrued every time a swap happens in the Uniswap pool.
 If the price falls below 909, then the position is fully in-the-money (ITM) and the position will be entirely of 1 ETH.

-If the user closes the position while it is OTM, then they simply ask the Panoptic pool to withdraw the 1000 USDC of liquidity from the Uni v3 pool at no cost and they keep the collected fees as the option's premium.
+If the user closes the position while it is OTM, then they simply ask the Panoptic pool to withdraw the 1000 USDC of liquidity from the Uniswap pool at no cost and they keep the collected fees as the option's premium.

 Option Buyers

-Buy options by moving liquidity out of the Uni v3 pool back to the Panoptic smart contract for a fixed commission fee.
+Buy options by moving liquidity out of the Uniswap pool back to the Panoptic smart contract for a fixed commission fee.
 Buyers also have to deposit collateral (10% of the notional value of the option) to cover the potential premium to be paid to the sellers.

 Typical users: Retail, Institutions.